Former 49ers Player Dana Stubblefield Found Guilty of Rape

-Former San Francisco 49ers player Dana Stubblefield has been found guilty of rape after an incident that took place April 9, 2015, authorities confirm.
+Former San Francisco 49ers player Dana Stubblefield has been found guilty by a jury of rape after an incident that took place April 9, 2015, authorities confirm.

 A verdict was read Monday afternoon in the sexual assault trial at the Hall of Justice in San Jose.